Gontrerasa/gontrerasa.github.io/README.md

 # Gontrerasa website
-I', Gonzalo Contreras A., DPhil inn Politics rfom the University of Oxford.
+I'm Gonzalo Contreras A., DPhil in Politics from the University of Oxford.